 Long-nose pliers to remove the hooks

 After getting your catch, you will need to remove the hook from the mouth of the catfish without it getting messy.
 A long nose needle plier will be handy here.
-Circle hooks are particularly more complicated to remove and require correct tools.
+Circle hooks are complicated to remove and require specialized tools.

 Net for landing fish

-After getting your catch, you need something that can hold them.
-Having a net will not only help you place the catfish correctly, but also with the extremely big and fighter catfish that may give you problems pulling from the water.
+After getting a catch, you need something that can hold them.
+A net will help you pull big fighter catfish from the water and store it correctly.

 Boat (if necessary) or a shore-style rod holder

-Your hands can get really exhausted when fishing the whole day.
-When you have a rod holder, you can relax and only get into action when you detect a potential catch.
+Your hands can get exhausted when fishing the whole day.
 Reeling in a catfish with exhausted hands can be challenging.
+With a rod holder, you can relax and only get into action when you detect a potential catch.

 Live or smelly bait

 When baiting fish, you are trying to attract their attention.
-For this, you can use live bait such as minnows and warms to lure them to your line.
-However, if your line goes further down than where the fish is swimming, they will be more attracted to it.
+You can use live bait, such as minnows and warms, to lure the fish to your line.
+If your line goes further down than where the fish are swimming, they will be more attracted to it.

-Fishing is an exciting sport, but catfish fishing take adrenaline rush to the next level.
-To be successful in catfish fishing, you need correct timing and also learn the fishing ground well.
-Positioning yourself near the catfish hiding places such as along the shore within tree lines or under docks or rocks gives you a better shot of going home with a catfish.
+Fishing is an exciting sport but catfish fishing takes adrenaline rush to the next level.
+To be successful in catfish fishing, you should time correctly and learn the fishing ground well.
+Positioning yourself near the places where catfish hide, such as along the shore, within tree lines or under docks or rocks, will give you a better shot of going home with a catch.

 When it comes to reeling your catfish, locating the perfect fishing spot is crucial.
-You also need the right equipment, including bait and other tools that improve your catfish fishing.
-Normally, the general equipment used in catching most catfish will do the trick.
-But if you need an even bigger sized catfish, you must up your game.
+You also need the right equipment, including bait and other tools.